-- GRADE assessment of selected outcomes from the BE OPTIMAL and BE COMPLETE trials concluded with high certainty that treatment with bimekizumab results in an increase in the proportion of patients who achieve ACR20, ACR50, ACR70, and MDA when compared with placebo in patients with no prior exposure to biologics and patients with a history of inadequate response or intolerance to 1 or 2 TNFis.
-In addition, based on the evidence from the 2 trials, adults with PsA who receive bimekizumab 160 mg Q4W were more likely to demonstrate clinically meaningful improvements in dermatological manifestations (i.e., psoriasis), physical function, HRQoL, and pain at week 16.
-Results were generally consistent whether patients were biologic-naïve or TNFi-experienced.
-Evidence that bimekizumab reduces the number of musculoskeletal manifestations (e.g., enthesitis, dactylitis, or swollen joints) was less certain as per the GRADE assessment, but demonstrated a consistent direction of effect. - CDEC noted that there was no adequate direct evidence available to assess the safety and efficacy of bimekizumab versus other biologic disease-modifying antirheumatic drugs (bDMARDs) or targeted synthetic disease-modifying antirheumatic drugs (tsDMARDs) for the treatment of PsA.
-Indirect evidence was available from 2 indirect treatment comparisons (ITCs) (1 sponsor-submitted network meta-analysis [NMA] and 1 matching-adjusted indirect comparison [MAIC]) that examined the comparative short-term efficacy and safety of bimekizumab versus other bDMARDs or tsDMARDs.
+Grading of Recommendations Assessment, Development and Evaluation (GRADE) assessment of selected outcomes from the BE OPTIMAL and BE COMPLETE trials concluded with high certainty that treatment with bimekizumab results in an increase in the proportion of patients who experience at least a 20%, 50%, and 70% improvement in American College of Rheumatology response criteria (ACR20, ACR50, and ACR70), and MDA when compared with placebo in patients with no prior exposure to biologics and patients with a history of inadequate response or intolerance to 1 or 2

+TNFis.
+In addition, based on the evidence from the 2 trials, adults with PsA who receive bimekizumab 160 mg every 4 weeks were more likely to demonstrate clinically meaningful improvements in dermatological manifestations (i.e., psoriasis), physical function, HRQoL, and pain at week 16.
+Results were generally consistent whether patients were biologic-naive or TNFi-experienced.
+Evidence that bimekizumab reduces the number of musculoskeletal manifestations (e.g., enthesitis, dactylitis, or swollen joints) was less certain as per the GRADE assessment, but demonstrated a consistent direction of effect.

+- CDEC noted that there was no adequate direct evidence available to assess the safety and efficacy of bimekizumab versus other bDMARDs or targeted synthetic disease-modifying antirheumatic drugs (tsDMARDs) for the treatment of PsA.
+Indirect evidence was available from 2 indirect treatment comparisons (ITCs) (1 sponsor-submitted NMA and 1 matching-adjusted indirect comparison [MAIC]) that examined the comparative short-term efficacy and safety of bimekizumab versus other bDMARDs or tsDMARDs.
 The ITCs were limited by the heterogeneity in the study designs and patient populations across the included studies and by the uncertainty in the indirect estimates of effect.
 Given these limitations, there remains uncertainty in the comparative efficacy and safety of bimekizumab compared to other available bDMARD and tsDMARD therapies. - CDEC noted that bimekizumab is an additional treatment option for adult patients with active PsA.
-However, with the lack of direct evidence with relevant comparators and the uncertainty in the results from the sponsor-submitted ITCs, it is uncertain whether bimekizumab has any particular advantages over existing bDMARDs or tsDMARDs treatment options for active PsA. - CDEC discussed the place in therapy of bimekizumab.
-According to the clinical expert, bimekizumab may be used as first-or second-line biologic therapy.
+However, with the lack of direct evidence with relevant comparators and the uncertainty in the results from the sponsor-submitted ITCs, it is uncertain whether bimekizumab has any particular advantages over existing bDMARD or tsDMARD treatment options for active PsA. - CDEC discussed the place in therapy of bimekizumab.
+According to the clinical expert, bimekizumab may be used as first-line or second-line biologic therapy.
 The clinical expert indicated that bimekizumab may be a preferred first-line treatment for patients with severe psoriasis in addition to musculoskeletal disease. - CDEC noted that there is no direct, long-term evidence comparing bimekizumab to other bDMARDs or tsDMARDs available in Canada.
 In addition, the sponsor-submitted ITCs used study results collected over a relatively short duration.
-Because PsA is a chronic condition that requires lifelong treatment, there is uncertainty regarding the long-term effectiveness and safety of bimekizumab over other currently available bDMARDs or tsDMARDs for the treatment of active PsA. - CDEC noted that the matching-adjusted indirect comparison (MAIC), which assessed ACR20, ACR50, ACR70, and MDA at week 52, had several limitations that preclude conclusions from being made with certainty. - Patient groups indicated the need for a treatment that would improve HRQoL with minimal adverse effects.
+Because PsA is a chronic condition that requires lifelong treatment, there is uncertainty regarding the long-term effectiveness and safety of bimekizumab over other currently available bDMARDs or tsDMARDs for the treatment of active PsA. - CDEC noted that the MAIC, which assessed ACR20, ACR50, ACR70, and MDA at week 52, had several limitations that preclude conclusions from being made with certainty. - Patient groups indicated the need for a treatment that would improve HRQoL with minimal adverse effects.
 The sponsor-submitted ITC did not assess comparative HRQoL or safety.
 Hence, there is no evidence that bimekizumab would improve HRQoL or have a lower rate of adverse events (AEs) compared with other currently available bDMARDs or tsDMARDs for the treatment of active PsA.